gevent/gevent/docs/install.rst

    Beginning with gevent 22.10.0, ppc64le binaries are distributed on PyPI.
 The same caveats apply as for 64-bit ARM binaries.
 Using them for anything other than local development is discouraged.

+   Beginning with gevent 23, muslinux aarch64 and S390X binaries
+   are distributed on PyPI.
+The same caveats apply as for 64-bit ARM binaries.
+Using them for anything other than local development is discouraged.

 Installing From Source